antoine71/OC-P13_OCLettings/README.md

 ## Status

-This project is under development.
+This project is ready for evaluation.

 ## Description

 Orange County Lettings (OC Lettings) is a start-up specialized in real estate rental business.
 The start-up is in the midst of expansion in the United States.

-This project consists in refactoring OC Lettings website and deploying it on Heroku using a container and a CI/CD pipeline.
+This project consists in refactoring OC Lettings website application code and deploying it on Heroku using a container and a CI/CD pipeline.
 The website reflecting the result of the refactoring and deployment is available at the following address:

 http://oc-lettings-2.herokuapp.com.